Kirsten West: Godmother of Southern Rock

 Held Here is a profile series highlighting the artists, archivists, entrepreneurs, and visionaries who have shaped Macon’s cultural identity.
 Each subject is someone who planted roots and, through their work and presence, have helped preserve the city’s creative spirit for the next generation.

 This profile features Kirsten West, arts advocate, entrepreneur, and co-founder of The Allman Brothers Band Museum at The Big House.
-As the driving force behind Hittin’ the Note magazine and the ever-welcoming Gallery West, Kirsten has spent decades keeping Southern Rock’s legacy intact and alive.
+As a driving force behind Hittin’ the Note magazine and the ever-welcoming Gallery West, Kirsten has spent decades keeping Southern Rock’s legacy intact and alive.
 But her reach extends further; she has also helped shape Macon’s cultural renaissance, reviving historic spaces like the Capitol Theatre and championing a creative community that stretches well beyond music.

 Midwestern Girl Breaks Out